ThreeMammals/Ocelot/docs/features/servicediscovery.rst

           "ClientWhitelist": ["ocelot-client1-preshared-key"],
           "Limit": 5,
           "Period": "10s", // fixed window
-          "QuotaExceededMessage": "No Quota!",
+          "QuotaMessage": "No Quota!",
-          "HttpStatusCode": 499 // special shared status
+          "StatusCode": 499 // special shared status
         }
       }
     }

-This configuration means that when a request is sent to Ocelot at ``/product/*``, *dynamic routing* is activated, and Ocelot applies the rate limiting rules defined for the 'product' service in the ``DynamicRoutes`` section, as described in the :doc:`../features/ratelimiting` documentation.
+This configuration means that when a request is sent to Ocelot at ``/product/*``, *dynamic routing* is activated, and Ocelot applies the rate limiting rules defined for the '``product``' service in the ``DynamicRoutes`` section, as described in the :doc:`../features/ratelimiting` documentation.
-The 'notification' service is unlimited because both caching, tracing, and rate limiting are disabled.
+The '``notification``' service is unlimited because both caching, tracing, and rate limiting are disabled.
 All other services use the global ``RateLimitOptions`` along with the other specified options.

 .. warning::